 Because of the first campaign’s success I had over 30 eager volunteers and so, wanting to utilise them – and not being one to do things in moderation, I decided to think outside the box.
 It wasn’t long before Feelgood February was born.
 The idea was to run a month of activities, at Keele University, to get people to try new things and think about their minds.

-Team v Keele succesfully ran events such as: free pancakes, an international food stall, arts & crafts, happiness packs; filled with balloons, sweets and activities, a hockey taster session, feel good valentine’s day cards, a Mindapples tree and more.
+Team v Keele successfully ran events such as: free pancakes, an international food stall, arts & crafts, happiness packs; filled with balloons, sweets and activities, a hockey taster session, feel good valentine’s day cards, a Mindapples tree and more.

 Obviously the free stuff went down a treat but what surprised me was how well the Mindapples cards were received.
 I loved them but was dubious as to how the general public (students) would feel.
 I tested them during my first volunteer meeting, using them as an icebreaker.
-My volunteers their simplicity and how they engendered conversation about our minds.
+My volunteers loved their simplicity and how they engendered conversation about our minds.
 It wasn’t long before I had used all the cards.

 In 28 days we had filled out 200 Mindapples cards, made and given out 350 pancakes, 500 happiness packs and 650 Valentine’s Day cards.
 Okay it might not be as mentally challenging as going homeless but it was intense; we planned, prepared and ran 4/5 events a week.